 Medically reviewed by John C. Hagan, III, MD, FACS, FAAO

-Timolol eye drops for migraine is a big topic of conversation in our private Facebook group.
+Timolol for migraine is a big topic of conversation in our private Facebook group.
 Why would glaucoma eye drops be so interesting to people with migraine?
 A couple of small studies have shown Timolol maleate ophthalmic drops (0.5% solution) to be effective for treating acute migraine attacks.

 This article will explore how timolol for migraine and vestibular migraine can be an effective and less expensive option for treating attacks.
 The goal is to give you information to evaluate if Timolol maleate eye drops 0.5% ophthalmic solution is an appropriate treatment to discuss with your doctor.